 Insurers began applying the specific coronavirus exclusion when events outside of China (initially Hong Kong and other countries within Asia) started to be cancelled for preventative measures.

 Non-appearance and event cancellation insurance policies serve as a safety net against costs when event headliners can’t appear due to illness, accident, death or any cause of delay or postponement.
 They also protect events like carnivals, conferences and trade shows that are at risk of cancellation due to unforeseen circumstances which would seriously impact attendance, revenue or profit.
 Also covered are: extra costs incurred by postponed tours, concerts or theatrical productions.
 What’s not covered is “fear of…” something, such as travelling or spreading or catching a communicable disease.

 These policies are expensive – currently priced at about .20% of the event budget.
 And quotes can’t be provided until a set schedule with signed contracts and guarantees are in place.
 So organizers and promoters and others who didn’t get their policies in place sooner can’t fault themselves (and neither should others).
 They might not have had all the pieces in place before the coronavirus really broke through.

 Until the spread of the coronavirus is contained, any organization involved in endeavors geared to attracting audiences of any size should continue to monitor the situation closely.
 Depend on the civil authorities in your region to keep you apprised of necessary closures to keep people safe.
-Your broker can also be counted on for guidance and risk resources.
+Your broker can also be counted on for guidance on coronavirus event cancellation insurance and risk resources.